 The pure talent of Tim Raybon and his brother, Marty, would soon be recognized far beyond their Florida home.
 Marty, of course, went on to front a very successful band: the country music supergroup, Shenandoah.
 Not long after, Tim became the lead singer for one of the hottest night clubs in the country, The Barn.
 Many notable artists were part of the shows that Tim fronted at this venue, including a young artist by the name of Garth Brooks.
 With his music career on the rise, Tim made the move to Music City.
 In Nashville, Tim began a career as a demo singer, singing newly written songs, many of which would go on to become the next popular radio hit for artists such as Alan Jackson and George Strait.

-Many career highlights began to amass during his career in Nashville.
-In 1994, Tim fronted one of the largest country music shows in Tokyo, Japan: a production put on by none other than Disneyland.
+Career highlights: Starting in Nashville, TN in 1994, Tim fronted one of the largest country music shows in Tokyo, Japan: a production put on by none other than Disneyland.
 1997 found Tim reunited with his brother Marty as “The Raybon Brothers.”
 Recording an album for MCA records, Tim and Marty scored a certified Gold record for the ever-popular song “Butterfly Kisses.”
 That same year, Tim recorded alongside the legendary Olivia Newton-John and was also nominated for the CMA Country Duo of the Year.

 Tim has been featured worldwide on the Ralph Emory Show, Prime Time Country, KET’s production of Jubilee, and the most significant stage in country music: the world-famous Grand Ole Opry.
 Throughout his career, Tim Raybon has played on thousands of stages all over the world, bringing his style of singing to countless fans of country, bluegrass and gospel music.
 As Tim embarks on his next musical journey creating the band MerleMonroe, with longtime friend and accomplished banjo man Daniel Grindstaff, time will tell what career accomplishments are ahead.
 But, rest assured the highlight for the listener and the audience will always be hearing a man sing with the gift of pure talent singing songs that relate to real life.